lunarc/lunarc_docs/docs/login_howto.md

     Host *
     PreferredAuthentications hostbased,publickey,keyboard-interactive,password

-In the above example Platon is configured for keyboard-interactive login, but all other hosts are configured with default login options.
+In the above example Aurora is configured for keyboard-interactive login, but all other hosts are configured with default login options.

 To reduce the number of logins to the system the ServerAlive option can also be added: